Theory of quantum system certification: a tutorial: Quantum states

 \subsection{\protchaptitle{Expectation value estimation for observables}}

-To familiarize ourself with the application of tail bounds for the derivation of sampling complexities in quantum estimation, we turn our attention to a very basic task in quantum mechanics: the estimation of an expectation value of an observable.
+Now we familiarize ourselves with the application of tail bounds for the derivation of sampling complexities and turn our attention to a very basic task in quantum mechanics: the estimation of an expectation value of an observable.

-We have formulated a general quantum measurement in terms of a \ac{POVM}.
+We formulate a general quantum measurement in terms of a \ac{POVM}.
 An important special case of a \ac{POVM} is a \emph{\ac{PVM}} where the effects are orthogonal projectors.
 A measurement described by a \ac{PVM} is also called a \emph{von Neumann / projective measurement}.